kyonlee/todoList-react/README.md

-This is a first todo list react app.
+This is my first todo list react app.

 ## Available Scripts